 Meaning: Ironic humor about an awful situation.

 Example: Told my boss “love you” by accident.
-LOL kill me.
+LOL, kill me.

 When to use: Internet humor, not literal.